isomerpages/sportsg-sportcares/_programme-and-impact/04b_adaptive-sports-toolkit-and-caremasters-funding.md

 ![AIC Qr code](/images/AIC_QRcode.jpg)

-Scan the QR code or visit <https://aic.buzz/fit-fun-toolkit> to download the an e-copy of the Adapative Sports Toolkit.
+Scan the QR code or visit <https://aic.buzz/fit-fun-toolkit> to download an e-copy of the Adapative Sports Toolkit.

 ### Adaptive Sports Toolkit Training